Table of Contents

 The plasma cells are the antibody-producing, fully differentiated, mature B-cells that have undergone somatic hypermutation and immunoglobulin heavy chain class switching.
 These cells normally produce polyclonal immunoglobulins, which means a wide variety of immunoglobulins are produced with different heavy and light chains that help us combat infections.
 In plasma cell neoplasms, the immunoglobulins are

-The exact etiology of plasma cell neoplasms is not yet known, however, certain theories have been put forward that may act as the triggering factors, such as chronic antigenic stimulation, chronic infections, chemical and radiation exposure.
+The exact etiology of plasma cell neoplasms is not yet known, however, certain theories have been put forward that may act as the triggering factors, such as chronic antigenic stimulation, chronic infections, chemical, and radiation exposure.

-|WHO classification of Plasma Cell Neoplasms
+Classification of Plasma Cell Neoplasms

 Another classification of plasma cell neoplasms is according to their presentation, localized or diffuse.